actualbudget/actual/docs/settings/index.md

 # Settings

-The settings screens in Actual provide you with a number of options for managing the look and feel of your budget along with some more system specific settings.
+The Settings screen in Actual provides you with a number of options for managing the look and feel of your budget along with some more system specific settings.

 You can access the Settings screen by clicking the down arrow by your budget name or going to the sidebar and clicking More > Settings.